Nikhilskumar03/kunnamkulampolyintern/index.md

 ## DAY 5(15-05-2023)

-**Program 7:- Tinkercad, working of analog potentiometer using an ARDUINO**
+**PROGRAM 7:- Tinkercad, working of analog potentiometer using an ARDUINO**

 ```